plants Crossword Puzzles

 - planting of seeds

-- refers to the development of the lateral branches that contribute to a bushy appearance
+- development of lateral branches that contribute to a bushy appearance

 - molded plastic containers divided into separate growing compartments used for bedding plants